UVADS/ds2001/ds2001_semester_project_guidelines.md

 |Presentation skills |20|

 where *Presentation skills* comprises:
-- All group members spoke in the video
+- All group members presented
 - The presentation was of good quality, clear and easy to understand